Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 “All the more reason to keep your faculties of recall well-honed.”

 “Sure.
-And at this point I rattle off that the state was Oregon, the federal law in question was the Controlled Substances Act, as amended from whenever or whatever---no, it doesn’t matter---and that the case had important implications for many issues of federalism.
+And at this point I rattle off that the state was Oregon, the federal law in question was the Controlled Substances Act, as amended from whenever or whatever - no, it doesn’t matter - and that the case had important implications for many issues of federalism.
 Can you think of any, boy?”

 “Uh…” Alex picked up the ball and tossed it idly from hand to hand.
 A quiet feat of immense strength, that: few full-grown men could have budged it from the ground in Earth standard, let alone play with it so lightly in the artificially extreme gravity of the Old Man’s playground.
 What a fine boy!
 The Old Man couldn’t be more proud, though Alex would never cut a tall figure; he was broad and stocky rather than towering and poised, with a heavy-set and *much* more muscular build then the Old Man had ever attained in his own Heroic youth.